Mama's (restaurant): 1990s–present

 By the mid-90s Frances' health deteriorated, and the couple retired from the day-to-day restaurant business that by then was in the care of their children.
 Eldest son Michael Sanchez Jr. and wife Debra Sanchez began operating the original Mama's on Washington Square around 1996.

-Frances "Mama" Sanchez died on August 13, 2000 in Marin County at the age of 72.
-The San Francisco Board of Supervisors adjourned their scheduled monthly meeting of August 21, 2000 in her honor.
+Frances "Mama" Sanchez died on August 13, 2000, in Marin County at the age of 72.
+The San Francisco Board of Supervisors adjourned their scheduled monthly meeting of August 21, 2000, in her honor.
 In a letter to her family from Mayor Willie Brown, Sanchez was heralded for her kindness and forty years of professional contributions.
 That year, Frances "Mama" Sanchez was immortalized by friends, family, and admirers as a part of the "Step into History" project, where five tiles bearing her name were engraved on the east side steps of Pioneer Park at Coit Tower, along with many of San Francisco's most recognized figures of the 20th century.

-Michael Sanchez Sr. died on August 31, 2008 at home in Marin County where he lived under the care of family until the age of 84.
+Michael Sanchez Sr. died on August 31, 2008, at home in Marin County where he lived under the care of family until the age of 84.

-In 2012, the Sanchez family began efforts to open a second North Beach location in, what was then, a vacant pizza market on Vallejo Street.
+In 2012, the Sanchez family began efforts to open a second North Beach location in a vacant pizza market on Vallejo Street.
 However, their plan was ultimately abandoned.
 Vince Sanchez of Mama’s cited stalled zoning changes and mounting costs as reasons for their decision.

 Food

 Mama's serves a variety of breakfast dishes that include omelettes, eggs Benedicts, French toast, and pancakes.
 Lunch items include sandwiches, burgers, entree salads, and side orders such as homemade fries, bagels, yogurt, and fresh fruit.
 Beverages include lemonade, cranberry juice, apple juice, grapefruit juice, soft beverage sodas, lattes, hot chocolates, and alcoholic beverages including wine and beer.

 Mama's Bake Shop sells carrot cake, poppy seed cake, homemade jam, brownies, and kugelhopf.
-The bakery items are available for pre-order, and can be pre-ordered in 48 hours in advance.
+The bakery items are available for pre-order, and can be pre-ordered 48 hours in advance.
 During the holiday season, Mama's Bake Shop items can be purchased in a gift basket.

 Hours and location

 Mama's is located at 1701 Stockton St., at the edge of Washington Square Park.
 The restaurant is easily accessible by MUNI and cable car.

-Mama's is open from Tuesday to Sunday, from 8 am to 3 pm, and is always closed on Mondays.
+Mama's is open from Tuesday to Sunday, from 8 am to 3 pm, and is closed on Mondays.